Enhancing Control: The Tell-Show-Do Technique

 A crucial factor which explains why tell-show-do works so well for many people may be the tactile interaction with the environment.
 Touch and interaction are central to the tell-show-do technique, providing a sense of control which cannot be obtained by “just looking”.
 In fact, tell-show-do can work well even if a person chooses to keep their eyes closed:

-A better term for the technique might be Direct Interaction, as it is the direct interaction with your dentist and with the environment which fosters a sense of control and predictability, and reduces or removes the fear factor.
+A better term for the technique might be Direct Interaction.
+It is the direct interaction with your dentist as well as the direct interaction with the environment (using the sense of touch) which fosters a sense of control and predictability.

 In the following article, dentist Fraser Hendrie explains the tell-show-do technique and gives some examples of how it can be used to tackle dental fears.